 Farnam/Watters.
 In 1953, the Austin Organs company arranged with St. John’s organist Clarence Watters to transfer an Austin Quadraplex roll-player recording of prominent Canadian organist Lynnwood Farnam to long playing records.
-A sample of this recording, utilizing the Austin instrument largely lost in the 1992 fire, may be heard here.
+This recording utilized the Austin instrument largely lost in the 1992 fire.

 The story starts in 1930 with a visit to Hartford by Farnam to help inaugurate the Austin organ in the city’s new Bushnell Memorial Hall.
 Following the concert, the Austin company invited the organist to record pieces on paper rolls for use on player organs, cousins to the player pianos popular at that time.
 Farnam passed away later that year.